wintrover/CVFactory/README.md

 We use a simple and effective branching strategy to optimize development workflow and manage deployment costs:

-1. **`develop` branch**: All daily development work happens here
-   - Push code frequently without triggering deployments
+1. **`feature/feature-name` branches**: Used for individual feature development
+   - Create these branches from `develop` branch
+   - Use for daily coding tasks and work-in-progress changes
+   - Merge back to `develop` when feature is complete

+2. **`develop` branch**: Integration branch for completed features
+   - All completed feature branches get merged here
-   - Use for testing and feature development
+   - Use for testing and integration
    - No Render pipelines are triggered on this branch

-2. **`production` branch**: Production-ready code only
+3. **`production` branch**: Production-ready code only
    - Merge to production only when ready to deploy
    - Pushing to production automatically triggers Render deployment
    - Helps minimize pipeline usage costs